Teach For All: Partners

 Teach For All currently has more than 60 partner organizations around the world.
 Within this network, Teach For All partners have placed over 65,000 teachers and impacted more than 6,000,000 children.
 In recent years, Teach For All partners support over 16,000 teachers impacting over 1,150,000 children annually.
 There have been inquiries about joining the Teach For All network from social entrepreneurs in a number of additional countries.

 Requirements

 The Teach For All theory of change is based on developing "leaders in any sector who have seen the battlefield [of educating in under-served communities and] will become powerful allies in the quest to improve the worst schools."
 Approximately 50-70 percent of Teach For All partners' alumni stay in education long-term.
-Some alumni continue to work towards improving education systems and outcomes in other ways, such as by developing online teaching resources.
+Some alumni continue to work toward improving education systems and outcomes in other ways, such as by developing online teaching resources.
 Upon joining the network, each local organization is responsible for its governance and funding and is encouraged to develop a distinct brand and logo.